Turntabl-DorothyEwuah/Turntabl-DorothyEwuah/README.md

 - 👋 Hi, I’m Dorothy Ewuah
 - 👀 I’m interested in Software Developement and Design
--
+- 💞️ I love to collaborate on Open Source projects and Initiatives

 <!--- - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on ...
 - 📫 How to reach me ... --->

 <!---